-Here are four traits that might make them one of the most enigmatic Myers-Briggs personality types.
+Here are four traits that might make the INFJ one of the most enigmatic of all the Myers-Briggs personality types.

 Curious Traits of the INFJ Personality

 1. Everything is bittersweet to us.

 If my life had a soundtrack, it would be a haunting, pensive, almost melancholy classical piece, like something from The Crown.
 I often listen to such music when driving home, coasting down empty streets, flitting past darkened houses.
 This background music feels eerily appropriate.

 Music like this does not make me sad.
 Rather, it makes me behave in a more purposeful, profound manner.
 Things suddenly have more weight to them — and not an icky, burdensome weight but rather a solid sense of meaning.

 Sometimes I’ll be driving home, suspended in thought, my eyes wide, my expression sober, synchronized to the gloomy, tension-filled striking of piano keys against the background of a quiet orchestra.

 And I’ll think: Everything means something.
 And suddenly I’m wetly blinking, my nose burning, my eyes glazed in a film of tears.

 Life as an INFJ means things will always be tinged with poignancy.
 We see how things can be both achingly beautiful yet tinted with tragedy.

 I often find that I cannot shake the sensation of there being death on the other side of life, decay on the other side of growth, destruction on the other side of beauty.
 There’s a heaviness to existence, and we know it well.
 Life is both pleasure and pain, and INFJs feel this duality on a very intimate level.